Menu

 Suva Crew!

-Suva's crew is all-volunteer and consists of sailors with varying levels of experience, skill, and knowledge.
-As a crew member, you are not only learning to sail with us on a historic schooner, but also helping promote the mission of the Whidbey Island Maritime Heritage Foundation.
-Your job aboard Suva is much more than being a lookout, hoisting sails, clearing the foredeck, or tending a sheet.
-You are a customer service representative, a narrator, a naturalist, a historian, a conservationist, a teacher, a cruise director!
-Our goal is to provide the best experience to our guests making it more than just a boat ride.
+Suva’s crew is composed entirely of volunteers with varying levels of experience, skill, and knowledge.
+As a crew member, you are not only learning to sail a historic schooner but also helping to promote the mission of the Whidbey Island Maritime Heritage Foundation.

 GENERAL REQUIREMENTS